Creative Writing Programme (Online) 2023-2025

 No formal qualifications required.

-£850 per annum.
-Fees for the year can be paid in full or in two instalments at the beginning of each term.
-There is a small additional admin charge for the Summer Term if fees are paid per term.
+Fees can be paid in full or at the beginning of each term.
+There is a £20 additional admin fee or the Autumn Term if fees are paid per term:

 International Students, please note fees must be paid in GB Pounds.